ryanxingql/blog/posts/english.md

 - **cash in**: make money.
   - > 1: Maybe we could start our podcast and cash in?
 2: I'm not sure if that'll work here, but it can't hurt to try.
     - 试一试也无妨。
+- **cater to**: to provide people with something they want or need.
+  - > Siri is able to cater to various accents.
 - **check it out**：[informal] to look at someone or something to see whether you like them.
   - > This new up-and-coming Indie band is touring here next week.
 Wanna check it out?
     - 想去看看吗？